1501.02(b) Examining Attorney’s Appeal Brief

 Examining attorneys should use the format shown in Appendix A as a model when preparing an appeal brief.
 The purpose of this format is to promote consistency and to provide content guidelines.
 The substance of the appeal brief is a matter of individual discretion.

-Because the record must be complete prior to appeal, the Board will normally not consider evidence submitted with the applicant's or examining attorney's brief.
+The record in the application should be complete prior to appeal.
+37 C.F.R. §2.142(d).
+It is not necessary to attach as exhibits to a brief evidence that is already in the application.
+Exhibits attached to a brief that were not made of record during examination are untimely, and generally will not be considered.
 However, if the applicant does submit such evidence, the examining attorney should specifically object to such evidence if he or she does not want it to be considered.
-If the examining attorney does not object to the evidence, and discusses it in his or her brief or elsewhere in the record, the Board will treat it as of record.
-37 C.F.R. §2.142(d); TBMP §1207.03; TMEP §710.01(c); see In re Broyhill Furniture Indus., Inc., 60 USPQ2d 1511, 1513 n.3 (TTAB 2001).
+If the examining attorney does not object to the evidence, and discusses it in his or her brief or elsewhere in the record, the Board may treat it as of record.
+TBMP §1207.03; TMEP §710.01(c); see In re Broyhill Furniture Indus., Inc., 60 USPQ2d 1511, 1513 n.3 (TTAB 2001).

-If, during the preparation of the appeal brief, the examining attorney determines that jurisdiction should be restored for further examination (e.g., to make a new refusal, to correct informalities, or to suspend), the examining attorney should submit a request for remand instead of an appeal brief.
+If, during the preparation of the appeal brief, the examining attorney determines that jurisdiction should be restored for further examination (e.g., to make a new refusal, to correct informalities, to suspend, or good cause exists to introduce additional evidence), the examining attorney should submit a request for remand instead of an appeal brief.
 See TMEP §1504.05.
 If the Board grants the examining attorney’s request, the Board will stay further proceedings in connection with the appeal.
 If the Board denies the request, it will reset the time for submission of the examining attorney’s appeal brief.